Investigation of the effects of superhydrophobic surface treatment on the dynamics of the flow in the near wake of a sphere using spatial dynamic mode decomposition: Methodology

 Measurement of the instantaneous streamwise and transverse velocities, $u(x,y,t)$ and $v(x,y,t)$, respectively, in the wake of each sphere was performed using \ac{2C-2D} \ac{MCCD}-\ac{PIV}~\cite{davey2025experimental,soria1996investigation}.
 In order to balance the intensity of the single-exposed images, the mean background images of the first and second exposures were subtracted from the corresponding images before processing.
 The final interrogation window was 64 px $\times$ 32 px, with a grid spacing of 32 px $\times$ 16 px in $x$ and $y$, respectively.
 The instantaneous velocity fluctuations were determined for each vector field by subtracting the mean velocity field from the instantaneous velocity fields.
 The key experimental parameters are summarised in table~\ref{tab:ExperimentalParameters}.

-The uncertainty of the \ac{2C-2D}-\ac{MCCD}\ac{PIV} algorithm used is 0.06 px~\cite{soria1996investigation}, which corresponds to a single-sample uncertainty of 2.22 mm/s in the instantaneous velocity $u$, due to random error.
-The mean of 10,000 instantaneous velocity vectors, $\overline{u}$, therefore has an uncertainty of 0.0222 mm/s.
+The uncertainty of the \ac{2C-2D}-\ac{MCCD}\ac{PIV} algorithm used is 0.06 px~\cite{soria1996investigation} at the 95\% confidence level, which corresponds to a single-sample uncertainty of 2.2 mm/s in the instantaneous velocity $u$.
+The mean of 10,000 instantaneous velocity vectors, $\overline{u}$, therefore has an uncertainty of 0.04 mm/s, accounting for the streamwise Reynolds stress~\cite{sun20252c2d}.
 As the instantaneous velocity fluctuations are given by

 their uncertainty $\sigma_{u'}$ is given by